 Inner slopes of crater are very steep.
 Around the crater, mainly to the east, northwest and southwest, are scattered blasted pieces of melted rocks.
 These pieces are up to 20 m long and contain small, fractured glass inclusions, also other deformations of rock grains have been observed.

 No pieces of meteorite, even no traces of it in the surrounding rocks have been found thus far.

 - Storzer D., Sélo M., Latouche L., and Fabre J., The Age of Tenoumer Crater, Mauritania, Revisited.
 Lunar and Planetary Science XXXIV (2003).
 Accessed on December 26, 2012.

-Almost all of Mauritania today is desert – somewhere desolate, somewhere – with some plants, lakes and animals.
+Almost all of Mauritania today is desert – somewhere desolate, somewhere – with some plants, lakes, and animals.

 When Peter Hudson set off for Mauritania, he knew it only as a big blank space on a map of Africa.
-Travelling from the capital, Nouakchott, hardly more than a desert encampment, he found among the oases and ancient caravan towns a people in harmony with their harsh surroundings.
+Traveling from the capital, Nouakchott, hardly more than a desert encampment, he found among the oases and ancient caravan towns a people in harmony with their harsh surroundings.